 NICA Coaches License Program

 For more information about the NICA licensed coach program, please click here.
 Coaches on new teams need only obtain a NICA General Volunteer License, but the Team Director does need to take steps toward obtaining a NICA Head Coach License.
-Please contact your league director firstname.lastname@example.org if you have more questions.
+Please contact Georgia League Programs Director, Lisa Hayes, at firstname.lastname@example.org if you have more questions.